Gran Canaria Highlights – Arucas, Teror, Roque Nublo, Valley of the thousand palms, viewpoint of “Degollada de la Yegua, …

 *On Mondays there will not be a specific stop to eat in a restaurant.
 The guide will recommend you places to eat during the tour.

-Babies and children can go as long as they are accompanied by adults.
-All infants under 24 months are considered babies and normally they pay nothing nor do they occupy a seat.
+Babies and children can participate as long as they are accompanied by adults.
+Babies up to 24 months travel free and do not occupy a seat.

-I have walking difficulties, how can I do the excursions?
+• If I have walking difficulties, can I still join the excursion?

 Teror Gran Canaria